TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/documentation/docker.md

 			DEV_DATABASE_URL= postgres://POSTGRES_USER:POSTGRES_PASSWORD@db:5432/POSTGRES_DB

-5. (If you were using SSL before) sequelize.js: in the development part comment away the rows for ssl:
+5. (If you were using SSL before) sequelize.js: in the development part comment out the rows for ssl:

 		'ssl': true,
 		'dialectOptions': {